jasp-stats/jasp-desktop/Resources/Help/analyses/anovabayesian.md

 - Add to null model: The independent variables included in the model can be selected to add to the null model.

 #### Single Model Inference
+Here, a single model can be specified to obtain information about the posterior of this specific model, including a table with the posterior summary and plots of the marginal posterior.
 - Tables:
-  - Estimate:
+  - Estimate: A table with the posterior summary for the single model, specified in the assignment box, will be provided.
+This table provides information about the single model posterior mean of each level of the fixed factors and their interaction included in the model, the standard deviation, and the credible interval.
+This is different from the `estimate` option in Output, since the  `estimates` option provides the posterior summary averaged over all the models included in the analysis while this option gives the posterior summary for only the single specified model.
 - Plots:
-  - Marginal posteriors:
-    - Group levels in single plot:
-    - Individual plot per level:
+  - Marginal posteriors:  By selecting this option, plots illustrating the posterior distribution of each fixed factor, and interaction included in the single model will be generated.
+    - Group levels in single plot: When this option is selected, one plot for each factor will be displayed.
+Therefore, the posterior distribution of each level of the factor will be shown in the same plot.
+    - Individual plot per level: When this option is selected, a plot for each level of the factors will be displayed.
+Therefore, the posterior distribution of each level of the factor will be shown in a different plot.
-  - Q-Q plot of residuals:
+  - Q-Q plot of residuals: Checks the validity of the distributional assumption of the data set.
+Specifically, the plot illustrates whether the data are normally distributed and linear.
-  - Posterior R<sup>2</sup>
+  - Posterior R<sup>2</sup>: By selecting this option, a plot of the posterior distribution of the R<sup>2</sup> (i.e., explained variance) for the specified model will be shown.
-- Assignment Box:
+- Assignment Box: Here, the single model is specified.
-  - Components:
+  - Components: This box contains all the factors included in the model.
-  - Specific model terms:
+  - Specific model terms: Place the factors that should be included in the model in this box.

 #### Post Hoc Tests
 If there is a significant effect of the independent variable, the analysis can be followed up by performing a post hoc test to see which specific levels of an independent variable differ from the other levels.
 To perform a post hoc test, drag the factor name to perform the post hoc test on to the right column.